Used Trucks and the End of the Era

 Pitfalls and Advantages of Used Trucks

-There are many pitfalls when rebuilding an old model truck.
+There are many pitfalls when it comes to rebuilding an old model truck.
 Chief among them is finding genuine spare parts.
 Not impossible, but can be very challenging.
 Fortunately, there are several businesses that sell restoration parts and you will learn how to change your original plans and find a compromise.
 You may find there is some wisdom in buying two of the same model and using the one in the worse condition as a source of parts.

 The plus after all the aggravation and dollars spent is when you discover that it’s not the end product of a finished project, but the journey that makes it all worth it.

-That said, instead of thinking about what to restore an old model truck — or just finding a used truck that would make a good “hit” truck with some repairs — like, here’s an interesting YouTube channel video from Car Witch which discusses what he knew about Chevy trucks from the 1970s to 2008 as he guides viewers on what models to buy and which to avoid, including tips to help you find the era of trucks that appeals to you and your wallet.
+That said, instead of thinking about what to restore an old model truck — or just finding a used truck that would make a good “hit” truck with a few fixes — like, here’s an interesting YouTube channel video from Car Witch which discusses what he knew about Chevy trucks from the 1970s to 2008 as he guides viewers on what models to buy and which to avoid, including tips to help you find the era of trucks that appeals to you and your wallet.

 In Video You Will Learn